igamehorizon/igame_main/NPC Training/README.md

 ```

 ### Step 2: Establish the SSH Tunnel
-Open a second, separate Command Prompt window on your local machine and start the SSH tunnel [cite: 1].
+Open a second, separate Command Prompt window on your local machine and start the SSH tunnel .
 Keep this window open throughout your entire training session:

 ```bash
 ssh -L 5004:localhost:5004 orestiss@160.40.54.131